Frequently asked questions

 When does the program start?
 Can I apply at any time?

-The majority of students begin the program in the Summer and progress through the program as a cohort.
+The majority of students begin the program in the Summer (note that the first Summer term is now entirely online) and progress through the program as a cohort.
 The LTS program is most efficiently completed within five consecutive terms over fifteen months, beginning in the first Summer term and continuing through the subsequent Summer term.
-Priority applications each year are due by February 15 (see the ‘Apply’ tab for more details), but rolling admissions continue through May if any spots are still available.
+Priority applications each year are due by February 1 (see the ‘Apply’ tab for more details), but rolling admissions continue through May if any spots are still available.
 Students who wish to begin the program in Fall term or complete the program over a longer period of time need to consult with the LTS Director.

 I am a graduate of the Hanyang-Oregon Joint TESOL Program or Hanyang University TESOL certificate program.
 Are the admission requirements the same for me?